mssola/dotfiles/README.md

 And that's about it.
 Use this at your own risk ;)

+## Emacs

+For the configuration of Emacs I'm trying out using symlinks instead of copying files into the right places.
+For this reason, for now I'm not providing an automatical way to install everything (this is left to be done in the near future).
+These are the files:

+- `emacs/init.el` and `emacs/gtkrc`: should be symlinked into `~/.emacs.d`.
+- `emacs/emacs.service`: should be symlinked into `~/.config/systemd/user`.

+Note that `emacs/emacs.service` should be used with the `--user` flag.
+For
+example:

+    $ systemctl start --user emacs
+    $ systemctl enable --user emacs

 ## Runtime dependencies

 There are some runtime dependencies that matter to either Vim or Emacs.
 In